linux-minidisc/linux-minidisc/README.md

 Instead of uploading an "empty" title, take the file basename as a title for MP3 downloads to Hi-MD media.
 With the new edit function, the user can then easily edit the track metadata in QHiMDTransfer.

+## Download dialog with progress for QHiMDTransfer

+Re-purpose the upload dialog for download progress information.
+For NetMD, download progress is quite fine-grained, for Hi-MD (MP3 download), it also works, but the granularity is on the level of files due to missing progress callbacks.